dasheck0/renpy-helper/README.md

 This project uses GitHub Actions for continuous integration:

 - **npm_publish.yml**: Automatically publishes the package to npm and GitHub Packages when a new version tag (v*) is pushed
-  - Runs linting and tests
+  - Runs the test suite to ensure code quality
+  - Builds the project to verify compilation
   - Publishes to npm registry and GitHub Packages
   - Requires NPM_TOKEN secret to be set in the repository

+The CI pipeline ensures that all tests pass before publishing a new version, maintaining code quality and reliability.

 Bug reports and pull requests are welcome on GitHub at https://github.com/dasheck0/renpy-helper.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.